punctum-im/protocol-old/SPEC.md

 ### Stashing

 When the remote server can't be contacted, the local server creates a stash list, which contains the ID ranges that have to be sent to the remote server.
 It pings the remote server every X minutes (reccomended default: 10 minutes) and if it gets a connection, it sends it the stashed requests.
-If a server is down for more than 7 days, it is considered closed, until a request is recieved from the software.
+If a server is down for more than 7 days, it is considered closed, until any request is recieved back.

 In order to ease this process, servers can send a request to another letting them know that they're back online.
 This triggers an automatic sync that recieves all requests from a stash without having to wait until the remote server is available.
 It is reccomended that server software checks for connection dropouts and, once identified, waits for the dropout to end, then send the resync request once the connection is available.